wnchan/tp/docs/DeveloperGuide.md

 * `CreateCommand#execute()` — Creates a new empty group using the group number generated from `generateGroupNumber`.
 * `CreateCommand#generateGroupNumber()` — Generates the next available group number.

-Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.
+Given below is an example usage scenario and how the create feature behaves at each step.

 Step 1.
 The user types in "create t/01".
-The string, "create t/01", is parsed by `CreateCommandParser`, which returns a new instance of `CreateCommand`.
+The string, "t/01", is parsed by `CreateCommandParser`, which returns a new instance of `CreateCommand`.
 <br>
 Step 2.
 The command is then executed by `CreateCommand#execute()`. `CreateCommand#execute()` calls `CreateCommand#generateGroupNumber()`.
 <br>